What does Affinity for Technology Interaction mean?

 Download

-Download the scale for use in your project Please contact us if you want to translate the scale into another language.
-We’re always happy to add another language here and have created an Excel sheet that should assist in the translation process.
+Download the scale for use in your project.
+Please contact us if you want to translate the scale into another language.
+We’re always happy to add another language here and created an Excel sheet that should assist in the translation process.

 Italian Version